zendesk/racecar/README.md

 ### Upgrading from v1 to v2

 In order to safely upgrade from Racecar v1 to v2, you need to completely shut down your consumer group before starting it up again with the v2 Racecar dependency.
-In general, you should avoid rolling deploys for consumers groups, so it is likely the case that this will just work for you, but it's a good idea to check first.

 ### Compression